andols-dev/andols-dev/README.md

-Hi 👋 My name is Anreas
+Hi 👋 My name is Andreas
 =======================

 My name is Andreas and I'am a junior Fullstack Developer.
 I started by learning HTML, CSS and JavaScript and to build responsive websites.
 Then I continued to learn React.
 After completing training in system development in C# .Net at Lexicon in Linköping I have continued to develop my knowledge in C# and .Net Core MVC and I have also learned Python and Django.